 where TP, TN, FP, and FN represent true positive, true negative, false positive, and false negative, respectively.
 In addition to these metrics, we also calculated the Matthews Correlation Coefficient (MCC) and Cohen’s Kappa coefficient.
 MCC measures classification quality across all confusion matrix categories, with values ranging from -1 (total disagreement) to +1 (perfect prediction).
 The unweighted Cohen’s Kappa (\(\kappa\)) quantifies agreement between predicted and true labels, adjusted for chance, where \(\kappa\) = 1 indicates perfect agreement and \(\kappa\) = 0 indicates random agreement.
 The metrics are defined in Equations \eqref{eq:mcc}, and \eqref{eq:kappa}, respectively:

 where \(p_o\) is the observed agreement, and \(p_e\) is the expected agreement by chance.
-To quantify the numeric deviation in prediction, we computed the Root Mean Squared Error (RMSE) of the predicted probability distribution and the corresponding Mean Absolute Error (MAE) of the predicted probability distribution.
+To quantify prediction deviation, we computed the Root Mean Squared Error (RMSE) and Mean Absolute Error (MAE) of the predicted probability distributions.
 These metrics measure the average deviation of the model's predicted probability vector from the one-hot encoded ground truth label, providing insight into the model's calibration and confidence in its predictions.
 The metrics are defined in Equations \eqref{eq:rmse} and \eqref{eq:mae}, respectively:

 where $n$ is the number of samples, ${\hat{p}}_i$ is the predicted probability vector (from the softmax output) for the $i^{th}$ sample, and ${y}_i$ is the one-hot encoded ground truth vector.
 In addition to these metrics, we further analyze the model's behavior across the posture risk levels using class-wise diagnostic metrics, namely Negative Predictive Value (NPV), False Positive Rate (FPR), False Discovery Rate (FDR), and False Negative Rate (FNR).